 In a recent set of papers, tests designed to distinguish between the pecking order and tradeoff theories have been developed.
 Shyam-Sunder and Myers (1999) introduce a test of the pecking order theory.
-Their test is based on the pecking order's prediction for the type of financing used to fill the "financing deficit."
+Their test is based on the pecking order's prediction concerning the type of external financing chosen to fill the "financing deficit."
 The financing deficit is defined, using the cash flow identity, as the growth in assets less the growth in current liabilities (except the current portion of long term debt) less the growth in retained earnings.
 According to the identity, this deficit must be "filled" by the (net) sale of new securities.
 Shyam-Sunder and Myers argue that, except for firms at or near their debt capacity, the pecking order predicts that the deficit will be filled entirely with new debt issues.
 The empirical specification of their test is:

 $$\Delta D{it} = \alpha + \beta{PO} DEF{it} + \varepsilon{it} \tag{1}$$ where ΔD{it} is the net debt issued by firm i in period t, and DEF{it} is the corresponding financing deficit.
-Changes in the use of debt should be driven by the deficit and not consideration of an optimal capital structure.
-The test itself, however, ignores the issue of debt capacity.

-Shyam-Sunder and Myers argue that the "simple" or static version of the pecking order predicts $\alpha = 0$ and $\beta{Po} = 1$.
+Shyam-Sunder and Myers argue that the pecking order predicts $\alpha = 0$ and $\beta{PO} = 1$.
 Intuitively, the slope coefficient in this regression indicates the extent to which debt issues cover the financing deficit.
-They acknowledge that β{Po} may be less than 1 for firms near their debt capacity, however, the large mature firms in their sample are not likely to face such a constraint.
-They find $\beta{Po} = 0.75$ with an R2 of 0.68 (see column 2 of their Table 2) when they estimate equation (1).
+They acknowledge that β{PO} may be less than 1 for firms near their debt capacity, however, the large mature firms in their sample are not likely to face such a constraint.
+They find $\beta{PO} = 0.75$ with an R2 of 0.68 (see column 2 of their Table 2) when they estimate equation (1).
 They interpret this as evidence that "the pecking order is an excellent first-order descriptor of corporate financing behavior" (Shyam-Sunder and Myers (1999) pg.242) for their sample.
 They also find that a target adjustment model based on the tradeoff theory has little power to explain the changes in debt financing for these firms.

 This paper has generated an interesting discussion.
 Chirinko and Singha (2000) illustrate, via several examples, that the Shyam-Sunder and Myers test has little power to distinguish between plausible alternative financing hierarchies.
 Frank and Goyal (2003) question the conclusions drawn by Shyam-Sunder and Myers (1999) on several fronts.
 The most interesting challenges are whether the Shyam-Sunder and Myers findings hold for a broader sample of firms, whether the results hold over a longer time horizon (in particular including the 1990's) and whether their findings hold for subsamples of firms predicted to have high levels of asymmetric information.
-For an expanded sample of firms, Frank and Goyal show that the prediction β{PO} in equation (1) is much smaller than one and is even smaller in the 1990's.
-Moreover, they find that the pecking order performs the worst in small firms, which they argue should have the greatest degree of asymmetric information and therefore should have the strongest incentives to follow the pecking order.
+For an expanded sample of firms, Frank and Goyal show that the estimate of β{PO} in equation (1) is much smaller than one and is even smaller in the 1990's.
+Moreover, they find that the pecking order performs the worst for small firms, which they argue should have the greatest degree of asymmetric information and therefore the strongest incentives to follow the pecking order.